open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 ## Usage

 Use `EnvironmentSetter` to inject context into an environment map owned by your application.
+Pass the map to `EnvironmentSetter`, and pass `undefined` as the carrier when injecting.
 The map can then be passed to a child process.
-`EnvironmentSetter` writes only to the map supplied to the propagator and does not modify `process.env`.
+`EnvironmentSetter` writes only to the map supplied to its constructor and does not modify `process.env`.

 ```javascript